AaronHeee/LLMs-as-Zero-Shot-Conversational-RecSys/README.md

 ### Complete Version `Reddit-Movie` Dataset

-We upload the raw and processed data of half a year (`Reddit-Movie-base-V1`), a year (`Reddit-Movie-small-V1`) and ten year (`Reddit-Movie-small-V1`) conversational recommendation in movie domain from [Reddit](https://www.reddit.com/) to [huggingface datasets hub](https://huggingface.co/datasets).
+We upload the raw and processed data of half a year (`Reddit-Movie-base-V1`), one year (`Reddit-Movie-small-V1`) and ten year (`Reddit-Movie-large-V1`) conversational recommendation in movie domain from [Reddit](https://www.reddit.com/) to [huggingface datasets hub](https://huggingface.co/datasets).
 This dataset is processed from the reddit dump on [pushshift.io](https://pushshift.io) and only for research use.

 | Data Name | Data Size | Time Range |
 | -- | -- | -- |